About the IPN

 It also relates places to registration districts, built-up areas and national parks.

-A one metre grid reference is provided and, where the place has legally defined boundaries, a re-aggregated 2001 Census population count.
+We provide a 1-metre grid reference, and where the place has legally defined boundaries, a re-aggregated 2011 Census population count.

-The places for which information is given include administrative units (ranging from parishes to Regions (Former GORs)), localities and urban areas/subdivisions.
+The places for which we give information include administrative units (ranging from parishes to regions (former GORs)), localities and urban areas/subdivisions.

-The IPN is issued annually and includes information up to the end of December.
+We issue the IPN annually and it includes information up to the end of December.

-From this date, where new codes have been allocated they should be used in all exchanges of statistics and published outputs that normally include codes.
+So, where new codes have been allocated, you should use them in all exchanges of statistics and published outputs that normally include codes.

-The Code History Database (CHD) provides multiple functionality including details of all codes, relationships, hierarchies and archived data.
+The Code History Database (CHD) provides multi-functionality, including details of all codes, relationships, hierarchies and archived data.

-The 2012 IPN contains the nine character coding for all geographies, except localities, settlements, urban areas and urban subdivisions.
+The 2012 IPN contains the nine-character GSS coding for all geographies, except localities, settlements, urban areas and urban subdivisions.

-The IPN can be downloaded free of charge from the Open Geography portal.
+You can download the IPN free of charge from the Open Geography portal.